When businesses change hands

-- an agreement (an enterprise agreement approved by FWA, a collective agreement, a preserved individual or collective state agreement, an Australian Workplace Agreement, an Individual Transitional Employment Agreement, a certified agreement made before 27 March 2006, and an old industrial relations agreement)
+- an agreement (an enterprise agreement approved by the Fair Work Commission, a collective agreement, a preserved individual or collective state agreement, an Australian Workplace Agreement, an Individual Transitional Employment Agreement, a certified agreement made before 27 March 2006, and an old industrial relations agreement)

 - a workplace determination

 - a named employer award (a modern award that commenced on 1 January 2010 that expressly covers one or more named employers or one or more specified classes of employers).

 - individual flexibility arrangements

 Any new employees that you engage will be covered under the applicable modern award or another enterprise agreement.
 If there is no modern award or enterprise agreement that covers the new staff, then the transferable instrument may also apply to the new employees.

 The Fair Work Commission can make orders about who a transferable instrument applies to, or how it will operate.